Kansas Marijuana Laws

 However, pursuant to a 2019 law, Kansas permits patients with debilitating medical conditions to use cannabidiol treatment preparations to treat their conditions, provided they have written recommendations from Kansas physicians.
 The written recommendation serves as an affirmative defense to prosecution pertaining to the possession of CBD treatment preparations.
 A CBD treatment preparation is defined as a CBD-rich oil with a THC concentration of no more than 5% relative to the CBD concentration in the product.
 Note that a debilitating medical condition is a medically diagnosed chronic disease or condition causing serious impairment of strength or ability to function.

-Kansas Marijuana Laws in 2024
+Kansas Marijuana Laws in 2025

 SB 171: Senate Bill 171, also known as the Veterans First Medical Cannabis Act, was introduced in the Kansas Senate on February 7, 2023.
-The Bill proposes to legalize medical marijuana in Kansas.
-The Bill was introduced in the Kansas Senate on February 07, 2023, and would allow for the cultivation, distribution, sale, possession, and use of medical marijuana by patients who have been diagnosed with qualifying conditions.
+The Bill proposed to legalize medical marijuana in Kansas.
+It was introduced in the Kansas Senate on February 07, 2023, and would allow for the cultivation, distribution, sale, possession, and use of medical marijuana by patients who have been diagnosed with qualifying conditions.
 Some qualifying conditions under the Bill include cancer, PTSD, glaucoma, Parkinson’s disease, HIV/AIDS, epilepsy, and multiple sclerosis.

-SB 171 proposes to allow qualifying patients to have an "adequate supply" of medical cannabis.
+SB 171 proposed to allow qualifying patients to have an "adequate supply" of medical cannabis.
 According to the Bill, adequate supply refers to an amount of medical cannabis product possessed by a patient or caregivers that is no more than reasonably necessary to ensure uninterrupted availability for 3 months.

 HB 2363: House Bill 2363 is a bill that was introduced in the Kansas Legislature in February 2023.
 The Bill relates to crimes involving controlled substances, specifically marijuana.
 It provides for the release of persons convicted for offenses involving marijuana from their sentence and allows for the expungement of convictions, arrest records, and associated biological samples.